Ajaberr/HallucinationMitigationHotpotQA/README.md

 1. **No Knowledge**: The model lacks the relevant knowledge
 2. **Cannot Access Knowledge**: The knowledge is implicitly present in its parameters, but the model does not reliably retrieve or apply it at inference time

-We study these failure modes on HotPotQA using Qwen2.5-Instruct-7B and propose a two-part mitigation pipeline combining Chain-of-Thought (CoT) distillation and abstention-aware fine-tuning with reinforcement learning.
+We study these failure modes on HotPotQA using Qwen2.5-7B and Qwen3-8B and propose a three-stage mitigation pipeline.

+To address the "cannot access knowledge" case, we perform Chain-of-Thought (CoT) distillation from a larger Qwen3-235B teacher to unlock latent parametric knowledge.
+To address the "no knowledge" case, we train the model to abstain by replacing incorrect predictions with "I don't know" and finetuning on a class-balanced mix of correct answers and abstentions.
+Finally, we apply Reinforcement Learning from Verifier Feedback (RLVF) with an NLI-derived factuality score to heavily penalize confident errors.
+On HotPotQA, this pipeline reduces hallucinated responses and increases appropriate refusals.
+Furthermore, we demonstrate that unsupervised Semantic Entropy (SE) effectively flags residual hallucinations, enabling a consensus-based rejection strategy that improves selective F1 score from 0.50 to 0.70.

 ## Key Results